 The Wonderful/Wretched Memories of Racial Dynamics in the Twin Cities, Minnesota special feature publishes stories of social scientists with ties to the Twin Cities of Minneapolis and St. Paul but now live elsewhere.
 My family and I have lived in Minneapolis since 1994, but I was inspired to submit this essay to highlight a dynamic […]

 Sarah Becker and Castel Sweet, “What Would I Look Like?’: How Exposure to Concentrated Disadvantage Shapes Hip-Hop Artists’ Connections to Community,” Sociology of Race and Ethnicity, 2020 Early hip-hop forwarded themes of counterculture, anti-establishment, and underprivilege; marginalized groups used hip-hop to tell their stories.
 Today, however, hip-hop is a multinational and multi-billion dollar industry.
 Can […]

 2020 is a census year in the United States, meaning that this year represents the major moment of a constitutionally-mandated survey about the American population.
 Since it was first introduced in the 18th century, the U.S. Census has always provided important data for guiding public policy and served as a crucial source of evidence for […]

-Neeraj is a sixth-year Ph.D. candidate in the Sociology Department of the University of Minnesota.
-He studies the intersections of “diversity” discourses, race, and cultural beliefs, and also is the Special Projects Coordinator at TheSocietyPages.
+Neeraj is a Ph.D. candidate in the Sociology Department of the University of Minnesota.
+He studies the intersections of “diversity” discourses, race, and cultural beliefs, and also is the Social Media Editor for TheSocietyPages.